HomeMy WebLinkAboutcoa.lu.ca.Offstreet Parking.45A-88Amendment to Section 7-404

 ing characteristics of the European auto population

-that is almost exclusively composed of small cars,
+that is almost exclusively composed of small cars.

-EX<il:!ptions to~ trend can occur in locales where
+Exceptions to trend can occur in locales where

 between different types of generators, different

-communities. and different regions.
+communities, and different regions.
 There have

 been no comprehensive studies that indicate